 If you move abroad for a Dutch person you’re in a completely new place, yet they can show you around.
 They can get you acquainted with the Dutch culture somewhat easier and they can give you the low down on the mundane parts of life in the Netherlands (such as rent, utilities, etc).

-But when you move abroad together and neither of you are Dutch, you’re let loose to run wild, with no direction.
+But when you move abroad together and neither of you is Dutch, you’re let loose to run wild, with no direction.
 You’re aimlessly living your new life not knowing what is going on and what people are saying to you.

 Embrace it!
 If neither of you knows what’s going on, it’s almost funny.
 You can muddle through together and end up stronger on the other side.
-It’s amazing to share an experience that is different for the both of you, equally.
+It’s amazing to share an experience that is different for both of you, equally.
 Just make sure not to kill each other first, yeah? 😉